-Throughout its history, the United States has made many attempts to outlaw addictive drugs and enact laws concerning consumer protections and public health.
-This effort resulted in over 200 drug laws that were hard to keep track of and didn't effectively meet the country's drug problems.
-In an attempt to remedy this, President Richard Nixon signed the Controlled Substances Act (CSA) in 1970.
-It combines all prior existing federal drug laws into one single statute.
+Throughout much of the twentieth century, the United States made numerous attempts to outlaw certain drugs, eventually resulting in a hodgepodge of more than 200 separate laws that were hard to keep track of.
+In an attempt to remedy this, President Richard Nixon signed the Controlled Substances Act in 1970, combining all prior existing federal drug laws into one single statute.

-The Controlled Substances Act is the federal drug policy that regulates the manufacture and distribution of controlled substances such as hallucinogens, narcotics, depressants, and stimulants.
-The Act categorizes drugs into five “Schedules” or classifications based on their potential for abuse, status in international treaties, and any medical benefits they may provide.
-Drugs classified in Schedule 1 are the most strictly regulated, because they are deemed to have no medical value.
+The Controlled Substances Act is the federal statute that regulates the manufacture and distribution of controlled substances such as hallucinogens, narcotics, depressants, and stimulants.
+The Act categorizes drugs into five classifications or “schedules” based on their potential for abuse, status in international treaties, and any medical benefits they may provide.
+Generally speaking, drugs included in Schedule 1 are the most strictly regulated, because they are deemed to have no medical value.
 Some examples of drugs and their classifications are:

-Schedule 1: Ecstasy, LSD, and Heroin.
-Marijuana is also considered a Schedule 1 drug despite several studies done on its medical benefits.
+Schedule 1: Ecstasy, LSD, and heroin.
+Marijuana is also considered a Schedule 1 drug, despite studies finding it to have medical uses.

 Facing Drug Charges?
 An Attorney Can Help